Introduction to White Hair

 Natural Aging Process

-As we age, our bodies produce less melanin — the pigment responsible for hair color.
-Less melanin = lighter hair.
-It’s nature’s way of reminding us that time is ticking!
+As we get older, the body makes less melanin — the pigment that gives us hair color.
+Less melanin = less hair color.
+Its natures way of telling us that time is running out.

 Genetic Factors